 Jane C.S.Long’s input (21:30) was particularly concerning, as she seems to insinuate that producing a document that simply tries to achieve many sensible and cautious things, is in some way suspicious.
 So when we look at her profile, again we see she is part of what we consider the ‘complicit organisations’ (those who seek to promote the mindset of climate emergency so as to foster the need to introduce unapproved SRM), so her rather aggressive attack on the document comes as no surprise.
 Steve’s response clarifies very well that his proposal is entirely justified and makes total sense (our words).

 Clive Hamilton uses very clever diversion tactics to not only undermine the document, but also steer the debate round to the governance issue yet again, which was a running theme through the entire event, and yet again fostered exclusively by those who belong to organisation we consider to be behind the climate emergency mindset.
 We discuss this in more detail here.

-The can i buy prednisone in mexico Asilomar Principles are are proposed norms and guidelines for climate intervention and remediation research.
+The Asilomar Principles are are proposed norms and guidelines for climate intervention and remediation research.
 They were developed to reduce the risks and set the safety standards associated with conducting such research.”